vmsmith/CookBook/lamb_ragu.md

 #### Directions

-1. In a medium enameled cast-iron Dutch oven, heat 1/4 cup of the olive oil until shimmering.
-Add the pancetta and stir once or twice over moderately high heat until sizzling.
-Toss lamb in flour then cook until the liquid has evaporated and the meat is browned well on at least one side.
+1. In a medium enameled cast-iron Dutch oven, heat 1/4 cup of the olive oil until shimmering, then add the pancetta and stir once or twice over moderately high heat until sizzling
+2. Toss lamb in flour then cook until the liquid has evaporated and the meat is browned well on at least one side
-Remove all meat then add the carrots, onion and red bell pepper and cook over moderate heat, stirring occasionally, until softened and just beginning to brown, about 12 minutes.
-Add rosemary and black pepper (to taste) and sauté until fragrant.
+3. Remove all meat then add the carrots, onion and red bell pepper and cook over moderate heat, stirring occasionally, until softened and just beginning to brown, about 12 minutes
+4. Add rosemary and black pepper (to taste) and sauté until fragrant
-Transfer meat back to pot and add 2 tbsp additional oil if needed.
-Add the red wine and strongly simmer until evaporated, scraping up any browned bits from the bottom of the casserole.
-Add the tomatoes and their juices, chicken stock, bay leaf and crushed red pepper.
-Reduce the heat to low, cover partially and simmer, stirring occasionally, until the lamb is very tender, 90 minutes.
-If it becomes too dry add more stock.
-Discard the bay leaf.
+5. Transfer meat back to pot and add 2 tbsp additional oil if needed
+6. Add the red wine and strongly simmer until evaporated, scraping up any browned bits from the bottom of the casserole
+7. Add the tomatoes and their juices, chicken stock, bay leaf and crushed red pepper
+8. Reduce the heat to low, cover partially and simmer, stirring occasionally, until the lamb is very tender, 90 minutes (if it becomes too dry add more stock)
+9. Discard the bay leaf
-Transfer lamb to separate  bowl and using two forks shred until desired texture.
-Add back into the pot to warm through.
-The end result should be a moderately thick sauce.
-To finish, stir in 1 tbsp pecorino Romano.
+10. Transfer lamb to separate  bowl and using two forks shred until desired texture
+11. Add back into the pot to warm through - the end result should be a moderately thick sauce
+12. To finish, stir in 1 tbsp pecorino Romano
-Once the sauce has cooled a bit, add to serving bowl with cooked pasta and drizzle fresh olive oil to toss.
-Top with pecorino Romano before serving.
+13. Once the sauce has cooled a bit, add to serving bowl with cooked pasta and drizzle fresh olive oil to toss
+14. Top with pecorino Romano before serving